gerwitz/hgc-v12/src/writing/2007/2007-02-04-rtf-9th-amendment.md

    [3]: http://www.latimes.com/wireless/avantgo/la-na-habeas30jan30,0,5990377.story

-The best reaction to this attitude towards habeas corpus I can imagine is [Mark Jaquith's][4]: it wasnÃ¢â‚¬â„¢t long before he went from Ã¢â‚¬Å“pedantic toolÃ¢â‚¬Â to Ã¢â‚¬Å“the reason for the 2nd AmendmentÃ¢â‚¬Â in my mind.
+The best reaction to this attitude towards habeas corpus I can imagine is [Mark Jaquith's][4]: it wasn't long before he went from “pedantic tool" to “the reason for the 2nd Amendment" in my mind.

    [4]: http://txfx.net/